We are now Commissioners for taking oaths, signing affidavits and declarations.

 While there’s no guarantee any of these will in every case prevent late payments, they will work with some customers—and you’ll have the peace of mind knowing you’re doing what you can to alleviate the issue.

 Regardless of how you decide to go about minimizing the problem of late payments, make sure you’re upfront about your payment terms and conditions in your client agreements and on your invoices.
 Communicating clearly and allowing no room for misinterpretation gives you leverage when following up with clients who have run behind on paying.

 I also encourage you to never, ever underestimate the power of maintaining harmonious professional relationships with your clients.
 Regardless of how frustrated you may be, keep your cool and remain respectful when checking on invoices that have gone overdue.

-Copyright © 2019 Beancounter Bookkeeping Services - All Rights Reserved.
+Copyright © 2023 Beancounter Bookkeeping & Advisory Services Inc - All Rights Reserved.